n-d-r-d-g/slides/README.md

 ## `deckTheme` is undefined in Dev mode

 Sometimes, Spectacle does not get loaded properly on cold start.
 Modify the URL in your browser's address bar so that it points to the homepage, e.g. localhost:3000, then press `Enter`.

+## Contribution

+- Fork the repository to get your copy on your account.
+- Clone your forked repository on your machine.
+- Run `npm i` in your terminal.
+- Run `npm run dev` to start the project.